LarkSpur-Industries/larkspur-industries.github.io/docs/marigold-5/docs.md

 All four USB-C ports are connected in parallel and current-limited at the device level.
 Each port advertises 3A capability via CC resistors.

-We recommend at most powering 2-3 coprocessors (Raspberry Pi, Orange Pi) with the Marigold-5.
+We recommend at most powering 2-3 coprocessors (Raspberry Pi, Orange Pi).
 The remaining port can be used for other devices.
 The total current draw should not exceed 10A.

 **Typical Use Cases:**
 - Raspberry Pi 4/5 (2-3A typical)